iqbalaydrus/purwadhika-ai-engineer/capstone-module-2/README.md

   - Options
   - Engine size
-    - Probably not always the case, it's the delivered power that matters, we're still missing data like turbo, awd/fwd/rwd, even better if we have the horsepower data
+    - Probably not always the case, it's the delivered power that matters, we're still missing data like turbo, hybrid, awd/fwd/rwd, even better if we have the horsepower data
 - Now we're talking about price depreciation.
 It's always correlated by demand.
 And demand will usually correlate to:
   - Car's maker -> reputable brands will hold the price better than less known/new brands